Medical expert of the article

 100-250 |

-IGKS are included in the combined preparations for the treatment of asthma [salmeterol + fluticasone (serotide) and formoterol + budesonide (symbicort)].
-A large number of clinical studies have shown that a combination of long-acting beta2-adrenomimetics and low-dose inhaled glucocorticosteroids is more effective than increasing the dose of the latter.
-Combined treatment with salmeterol and fluticasone (in one inhaler) promotes better control of bronchial asthma than long-acting beta2-adrenomimetic and IGKS in separate inhalers.
-Against the backdrop of prolonged therapy with salmeterol and fluticasone, almost every second patient can achieve complete control of bronchial asthma (according to a study that included patients aged 12 years and older).
-There is a significant improvement in the effectiveness of treatment: PSV, FEV1, frequency of exacerbations, quality of life.
-In the event that the use of low doses of IHKS in children does not allow to achieve control over bronchial asthma.
-Recommended the transition to use a combination drug, which can be a good alternative to increasing the dose of IGKS.
-This was shown in a new prospective, multicenter, double-blind, randomized trial in parallel groups of 12 weeks.
-Where the efficacy of a combination of salmeterol and fluticasone at a dose of 50/100 μg twice a day and a 2-fold higher dose of fluticasone propionate (200 μg twice a day in 303 children aged 4-11 years with persistent symptoms of bronchial asthma, despite previous treatment low doses of IGKS).
-It turned out that regular use of a combination of fluticasone / salmeterol (sertide) prevents symptoms and provides control of asthma as effectively as a double dose of IGKS.
-Treatment with serotide is accompanied by a more pronounced improvement in lung function and a decrease in the need for medications to alleviate asthma symptoms with good tolerability: in the Sertifera group, the morning PSV increase is 46% higher, and the number of children with a total lack of "rescue therapy" is 53% in the group of fluticasone propionate.
-The use of a combination of formoterol / budesonide in one inhaler provides better control of asthma symptoms compared to one budesonide in patients who previously did not provide IHKS with symptom control.
+ICS are included in combination drugs for the treatment of asthma [salmeterol + fluticasone (seretide) and formoterol + budesonide (symbicort)].
+A large number of clinical studies have shown that the combination of long-acting beta2-adrenergic agonists and low-dose ICS is more effective than increasing the dose of the latter.
+Combined treatment with salmeterol and fluticasone (in one inhaler) promotes better control of bronchial asthma than a long-acting beta2-adrenergic agonist and ICS in separate inhalers.
+With long-term therapy with salmeterol and fluticasone, almost every second patient can achieve complete control of bronchial asthma (according to a study that included patients aged 12 years and older).
+Significant improvement in treatment efficacy indicators is noted: PSV, FEV1, frequency of exacerbations, quality of life.
+In the event that the use of low doses of ICS in children does not allow achieving control over bronchial asthma, it is recommended to switch to the use of a combination drug, which may be a good alternative to increasing the dose of ICS.
+This was shown in a new prospective multicenter double-blind randomized study in parallel groups lasting 12 weeks, which compared the effectiveness of a combination of salmeterol and fluticasone at a dose of 50/100 mcg 2 times a day and a 2-fold higher dose of fluticasone propionate (200 mcg 2 times a day in 303 children aged 4-11 years with persistent symptoms of bronchial asthma, despite previous treatment with low doses of ICS).
+It turned out that regular use of a combination of fluticasone / salmeterol (seretide) prevents symptoms and ensures control over asthma as effectively as a twice higher dose of ICS.
+Seretide treatment is associated with a more pronounced improvement in lung function and a reduction in the need for asthma symptom relief medications with good tolerability: in the Seretide group, the increase in morning PEF was 46% higher, and the number of children with a complete absence of the need for "rescue therapy" was 53% higher than in the Fluticasone Propionate group.
+The use of a combination of formoterol/budesonide in a single inhaler provides better control of asthma symptoms compared to budesonide alone in patients who previously did not have symptom control with ICS.

-Uncontrolled or severe bronchial asthma slows the growth of children and reduces the total growth in adulthood.
-None of the long-term controlled trials has shown any statistically or clinically significant effect on the growth of treatment with ICSS at a dose of 100-200 μg / day.
-Deceleration of linear growth is possible with the long-term administration of any IGCC in a high dose.
-However, children with bronchial asthma who receive IGKS achieve normal growth, although sometimes later than other children.
+Uncontrolled or severe asthma slows childhood growth and reduces final adult height.
+No long-term controlled studies have shown any statistically or clinically significant effect on growth with ICS treatment at a dose of 100-200 mcg/day.
+Slowing of linear growth is possible with long-term administration of any ICS at a high dose.
+However, children with asthma receiving ICS achieve normal growth, although sometimes later than other children.

 Effect on bone tissue

-None of the studies showed a statistically significant increase in the risk of bone fractures in children receiving IGCC.
+No studies have shown a statistically significant increase in the risk of bone fractures in children receiving ICS.

-Treatment of IGKS in a dose of <200 mcg / day (in terms of budesonide) is not accompanied by any significant depression of the hypothalamic-pituitary-adrenal system.
-For higher doses, clinically relevant changes are also usually uncharacteristic.
+Treatment with ICS at a dose of <200 mcg/day (in terms of budesonide) is not associated with any significant suppression of the hypothalamic-pituitary-adrenal system.
+Clinically significant changes are also usually not characteristic of higher doses.

-Clinically pronounced thrush is rarely noted, it is probably associated with concomitant antibiotic treatment, high doses of inhaled glucocorticoids and a high incidence of inhalation.
-The use of spacers and mouthwash reduces the incidence of candidiasis.
+Clinically evident thrush is rare and is probably related to concomitant antibiotic treatment, high doses of ICS, and high frequency of inhalations.
+Use of spacers and mouth rinses reduces the incidence of candidiasis.

 Other side effects

-Against the background of regular basic anti-inflammatory treatment, there was no increase in the risk of cataract and tuberculosis.
+With regular basic anti-inflammatory treatment, no increase in the risk of cataracts and tuberculosis was observed.

-Antileukotriene drugs provide partial protection against bronchospasm caused by physical exertion, within a few hours after admission.
-Addition of antileukotriene drugs to treatment in the case of insufficient effectiveness of low doses of IHKS provides a moderate clinical improvement, including a statistically significant reduction in the frequency of exacerbations.
-Clinical efficacy of anti-leukotriene drugs has been shown in children over the age of 5 years with all degrees of severity of bronchial asthma, but usually these drugs are inferior to IGKS in low doses.
-Antileukotriene drugs (zafirlukast, montelukast) can be used to enhance treatment in children with moderate bronchial asthma in those cases when the disease is not adequately controlled by the use of low doses of IGKS.
-With the use of leukotriene receptor antagonists, moderate improvement in lung function (in children 6 years and older) and bronchial asthma control (in children 2 years and older) is noted as a monotherapy in patients with severe and moderate bronchial asthma.
-Zafirlukast has moderate effectiveness in relation to the function of external respiration in children 12 years and older with moderate and severe bronchial asthma.
+Antileukotrienes provide partial protection against exercise-induced bronchospasm for several hours after administration.
+Addition of antileukotrienes to treatment when low-dose ICS are ineffective provides moderate clinical improvement, including a statistically significant reduction in the frequency of exacerbations.
+Clinical efficacy of treatment with antileukotrienes has been demonstrated in children over 5 years of age with all degrees of asthma severity, but these drugs are usually inferior to low-dose ICS.
+Antileukotrienes (zafirlukast, montelukast) can be used to enhance treatment in children with moderate asthma when the disease is not adequately controlled with low-dose ICS.
+When leukotriene receptor antagonists are used as monotherapy in patients with severe and moderate asthma, moderate improvements in lung function (in children aged 6 years and older) and asthma control (in children aged 2 years and older) are observed.
+Zafirlukast has moderate efficacy in relation to respiratory function in children aged 12 years and older with moderate and severe asthma.

 Cromones

-Cromons have a weak anti-inflammatory effect and are inferior in effectiveness even to low doses of IGKS.
-Cromoglycic acid is less effective than IGKS for clinical symptoms, external respiratory function, bronchial asthma physical effort, airway hyperreactivity.
-Long-term treatment with cromoglycic acid in children with bronchial asthma is not significantly different from placebo in its effectiveness.
-Nedocromed, prescribed before exercise, can reduce the severity and duration of bronchoconstriction caused by it.
-Nedocromil, as well as cromoglycic acid, is less effective than IGKS.
-Cromons are contraindicated in the aggravation of bronchial asthma, when intensive therapy with bronchodilators of rapid action is needed.
-The role of cromones in the basic treatment of bronchial asthma in children is limited, especially at preschool age, due to the lack of evidence of their effectiveness.
-The meta-analysis carried out in 2000 did not allow to make an unambiguous conclusion about the effectiveness of cromoglycic acid as a means of basic treatment of bronchial asthma in children.
-Preparations of this group do not use for starting therapy of moderate and severe asthma.
-The use of cromones as a basic treatment is possible in patients with complete control of the symptoms of bronchial asthma.
-Cromons should not be combined with long-acting beta2-adrenomimetics, since the use of these drugs without IGSC increases the risk of death from asthma.
+Cromones have a weak anti-inflammatory effect and are inferior in effectiveness even to low doses of ICS.
+Cromoglycic acid is less effective than ICS in relation to clinical symptoms, respiratory function, exercise-induced asthma, and airway hyperreactivity.
+Long-term treatment with cromoglycic acid in bronchial asthma in children does not differ significantly in effectiveness from placebo.
+Nedocromil prescribed before physical activity reduces the severity and duration of bronchoconstriction caused by it.
+Nedocromil, like cromoglycic acid, is less effective than ICS.
+Cromones are contraindicated in exacerbations of bronchial asthma, when intensive therapy with fast-acting bronchodilators is necessary.
+The role of cromones in the basic treatment of bronchial asthma in children is limited, especially in preschool age, due to the lack of evidence of their effectiveness.
+A meta-analysis conducted in 2000 did not allow a clear conclusion to be made about the effectiveness of cromoglycic acid as a means of basic treatment of bronchial asthma in children.
+Drugs of this group are not used for initial therapy of moderate and severe asthma.
+The use of cromones as a basic treatment is possible in patients with complete control of bronchial asthma symptoms.
+Cromones should not be combined with long-acting beta2-adrenergic agonists, since the use of these drugs without ICS increases the risk of death from asthma.

-Antibodies to IgE are a fundamentally new class of drugs currently used to improve control of severe persistent atopic bronchial asthma.
-Omalizumab, the most studied, the first and only recommended drug in this group, is permitted for the treatment of uncontrolled bronchial asthma in adults and children over 12 years in various countries of the world.
-The high cost of treatment with omalizumab, as well as the need for monthly visits to the doctor for injecting the drug are justified in patients who need repeated hospitalizations, emergency medical care, using high doses of inhaled and / or systemic glucocorticoids.
+Anti-IgE antibodies are a fundamentally new class of drugs currently used to improve control of severe persistent atopic bronchial asthma.
+Omalizumab, the most studied, first and only drug in this group recommended for use, is approved for the treatment of uncontrolled bronchial asthma in adults and children over 12 years of age in various countries around the world.
+The high cost of treatment with omalizumab, as well as the need for monthly visits to the doctor for injection of the drug, are justified in patients requiring repeated hospitalizations, emergency medical care, using high doses of inhaled and / or systemic glucocorticoids.

 Long-acting methylxanthines

-Theophylline is significantly more effective than placebo in controlling the symptoms of bronchial asthma and improving lung function even at doses below the usually recommended therapeutic range.
-However, the use of theophyllines for the treatment of bronchial asthma in children is problematic because of the possibility of severe rapid onset (cardiac arrhythmia, death) and delayed (behavioral disorders, learning problems, etc.) side effects.
-In this regard, the use of theophyllines is possible only under strict pharmacodynamic control.
-(In most of the clinical guidelines that exist for the treatment of bronchial asthma, in the different US states theophyllines are not generally permitted for use in children.)
+Theophylline is significantly more effective than placebo in controlling asthma symptoms and improving lung function, even at doses below the usually recommended therapeutic range.
+However, the use of theophyllines for the treatment of asthma in children is problematic due to the possibility of severe acute (cardiac arrhythmia, death) and delayed (behavioral disturbances, learning problems, etc.) side effects.
+Therefore, the use of theophyllines is possible only under strict pharmacodynamic control.
+(Most clinical guidelines for the treatment of asthma in various US states do not allow theophyllines for use in children at all.)

 - short-acting, fast-acting (salbutamol);